 (1) The first filing by or on behalf of a party shall have in the caption the name and full residence address of the party.
-Where a person is sued in an official capacity, the person's official address shall be used.
-If the party is appearing pro se, the caption shall also include the party's telephone number.
-Those filing pro se in forma pauperis must provide in the caption the name and full residence address or official address of each party.
+If the party does not wish to appear on the public docket, it shall omit the address and simultaneously file under seal a notice containing its full address, which notice shall be available only to the Court and the opposing party.
+If the party is appearing pro se, the caption shall also include the party's telephone number, unless the pro se party wishes to include that in its sealed filing.
+Those filing pro se in forma pauperis must provide in the caption the name and full residence address or official address of each defendant.
 Failure to provide the address information within 30 days of filing may result in the dismissal of the case against the defendant.
 All documents signed by an attorney shall contain the name, address, telephone number, and D.C.
 Bar identification number of the attorney if the attorney is a member of the D.C.
 Bar.
 All attorneys listed on any document who are members of the D.C.
 Bar must include their D.C.
 Bar identification numbers regardless of whether they sign the document.
 Notice of a change in address or telephone number of an attorney or a party not represented by an attorney must be filed within 14 days of the change.
 Unless changed by notice filed with the Clerk, the address and telephone number of a party or an attorney noted on the first filing shall be conclusively taken as the last known address and telephone number of the party or attorney.